openphacts/OPS-Knime/README.md

 OPS-Knime
 =========

-OPS-Knime is a project devoted to ease the process of including OpenPHACTS services (http://dev.openphacts.org) into the Knime workflow engine (http://www.knime.org/) where:<br/>
+OPS-Knime is a project devoted to ease the process of including <a href="http://dev.openphacts.org">OpenPHACTS services </a> into the <a href="http://www.knime.org/">Knime</a> workflow engine. where:<br/>
 <ul><li>OpenPHACTS reduces the barriers to drug discovery in industry, academia and for small businesses. </li>
 <li>